OctopusDeploy/blog/blog/2020-07/java-ci-cd-co/from-ci-to-cloud/index.md

 ![](serviceyaml.png "width=500")
 *The service YAML.*

 With these settings in place we can deploy to the EKS cluster.
-The logs will show that the Kubernetes deployment and service resources were successfully created:
+The logs show that the Kubernetes deployment and service resources were successfully created:

 ![](deployment.png "width=500")
-*Petclinic has been successfully deployed.*
+*Pet clinic has been successfully deployed.*

 So the only question now is *how do we access the application?*

 ## Querying the cluster

-We'll frequently find ourself in a position of having to query the cluster to find the information we need to move forward, or to debug a problem.
+We'll frequently need to query the cluster to find the information we need to move forward, or to debug a problem.
 Normally whoever is setting up the deployment will configure kubectl locally and quickly query the state of the cluster with ad-hoc commands to resolve the issue and move on.

 While this works, and indeed is sometimes necessary, executing ad-hoc commands like this ignores the fact that if these commands were necessary to get the initial deployment to succeed, they are likely to also be necessary to resolve issues with the deployment in future.